-- constraint: String [1] Only defined iff kind=="custom".
-An OCL constraint specifying how the VariableElements in the variation group can be combined. - kind: VariabilityDependencyKind [1] The kind of the variation group (see enumeration VariationGroupKind).
+- constraint : String [1] - Only defined iff kind=="custom".
+A constraint specifying how the VariableElements in the variation group can be combined.
+This attribute adheres to the syntax and semantics of the VSL language. - kind : VariabilityDependencyKind [1] The kind of the variation group (see enumeration VariationGroupKind).

-variableElement : VariableElement [1..] {ordered} Associated variable elements.
+• variableElement : VariableElement [1..] {ordered} Associated variable elements.

-Defines a dependency or constraint between the variable elements denoted by association variable Element.
+Defines a dependency or constraint between the variable elements denoted by association variableElement.
 The actual constraint is specified by attribute kind.

-10.2.15 VehicleLevelConfigurationDecisionModel (from Variability)
+10.2.15 VehicleLevelBinding (from Variability)